 Total Time: 25 minutes

-Pan-fried or baked, this fabulously easy Parmesan Crusted Chicken makes crispy delicious Italian chicken cutlets in under 30 minutes!
-Pair with pasta or your fave Italian sides.
+Pan-fried or baked, my fabulously easy Parmesan Crusted Chicken makes crispy delicious Italian chicken cutlets in under 30 minutes!
+Pair with pasta or your fave Italian sides!

 Servings: 4 servings